-Learn how to prepare canned tuna, so that it tastes good with these fast, easy and healthy canned tuna recipes for dinner, lunch or even breakfast!
+Learn how to prepare canned tuna, so that it tastes good!
+To start, try these fast, easy and healthy canned tuna recipes for dinner, lunch or even breakfast!

-This recipe collection includes different tuna salad recipes, an amazing tuna pasta recipe that you can make with leftovers in 20 minutes, tuna quesadilla recipes and more!
+This recipe collection includes different tuna salad recipes as well as an amazing creamy tuna pasta recipe that you can make with leftovers in 20 minutes!

 Canned Tuna Nutrition & Recommendation

 Eating canned tuna is a tricky thing.
 On the one hand, we’ve got a good amount of protein, omega-3’s, vitamin D for very little calories in canned tuna (you can read more here).

 On the other hand, tuna is naturally high in mercury – a heavy metal that can cause serious health issues in humans.
 This is because tuna eat small fish which leads to mercury accumulating in the meat.
 In general, the bigger the tuna (albacore or bigeye), the more mercury it has. (source)

 Canned tuna is usually made from smaller types of tuna (light and skipjack), so lower in mercury.
 Recommendations are to eat no more than 2 servings of light or skipjack tuna per week.